 Following these steps, a decision will be reached as to whether the concern should be referred to Social Services.
-If it become necessary to do so, they will then:
+If it becomes necessary to do so, they will then:

-- refer the allegation to the Social Services Department who may notify the police; - contact the parent(s)/carer(s)/responsible adult(s) of the child/young person/vulnerable adult, following any specific advice given by the Social Services Department; - report the matter directly to the police where the notification to Social Services is made outside office hours; - confirm any referral to the police or the social services department in writing within 24 hours of the verbal notification; - record full details of the allegation and the name(s) of the individual(s) to whom the matter has been referred.
+- refer the allegation to the Social Services Department who may notify the police; - contact the person whom is taking care of the child, young person or vulnerable adult following any specific advice given by the Social Services Department; - report the matter directly to the police where the notification to Social Services is made outside office hours; - confirm any referral to the police or the social services department in writing within 24 hours of the verbal notification; - record full details of the allegation and the name(s) of the individual(s) to whom the matter has been referred in the relevant areas of the Play to the Crowd Safeguarding Incident Report Form.

-All Play to the Crowd Safeguarding Incident Report Forms are to be securely stored in a restricted and protected folder by Play to the Crowd becoming available to relevant agencies such as Social Services, Hampshire County Council and Hampshire Police where absolutely necessary.
+All Play to the Crowd Safeguarding Incident Report Forms are to be securely stored in a restricted and protected Google Drive folder.
+Any forms will be made available to relevant agencies such as Social Services, Hampshire County Council and Hampshire Police where absolutely necessary.
 These will remain with the organisation until a time where it is appropriate to safely dispose of them.